William Reynolds (industrialist): Thomas Telford

 Thomas Telford knew the Coalbrookdale company since he had become Surveyor of Public Works for Shropshire in 1787.
 Reynolds constructed Longdon-on-Tern Aqueduct for Telford, a cast-iron aqueduct, assembled in 1796, carrying the Shrewsbury Canal across the River Tern at Longdon-on-Tern.
 (Telford, encouraged by its success, used cast iron for the Pontcysyllte Aqueduct).

+Steam locomotive

+In late 1787, Reynolds proposed a full-scale rail steam locomotive, marking a major early milestone.
+However, his initial steam train concept failed or was abandoned because the fragile cast-iron rails of that era were too weak to support the heavy, pioneering engines.
+Reynolds did not successfully see a locomotive in motion on the rails during that decade, as practical rail locomotives had to await further technological developments.
+Key historical context regarding his work.
+The 1787 Proposal where Reynolds is widely cited by historians as one of the first to propose a full-scale rail steam locomotive around this time, though workable versions of such trains were still decades away.